 You’ll be better without question, you’ll see things better and you’ll improve, but you’re not going to be 5x better.

 The client experience on the other hand, and how clients perceive that journey with you as you go through the process of designing the cake, baking the cake, delivering the cake, and everything else that goes in between… Yeah, I think that can actually be 5x better.

-Improving the client experience is a low hanging fruit because most creatives and consultants don’t bother with it, or don’t have the mental bandwidth to think about it.
+Improving the client experience is low hanging fruit, because most creatives and consultants don’t bother with it, or don’t have the mental bandwidth to think about it.
 Doing even slightly better in this area elevates you above most of your peers.

 It’s never just about what you do—how you do it matters just as much.

 In a world where business owners seem to be obsessed with getting buyers in and out of the door as fast as possible, be the person who takes the time to listen, educate, and delight them.